stellalc7/beat-connection/README.md

 - Globe.GL

 ## Code
 Initially, I opted for the `Spotify API` to fetch a related artist from an artist the user inputs.
 Originally, the goal was to 'discover similar artists to listen to around the world'.
 Quickly, I realized this idea was not as straightforward as I had imagined.
+Frst, I noticed most related artists are from the same region.
+Also, Spotify removed artist location data a few years ago.
+I considered inherently searching for countries with a genre through playlists, to get 1 track from a fetched playlist, and plot the track/artist over the country - i.e. 'Bolivian rap'.
+This equation would likely require a lot of testing - obscure genres, coupled with specific countries, etc.
 ```js
 // BACKEND SPOTIFY API CALL
 // artist (user input) => artist id